-UO Online Course Evaluations
+UO Online Course Student Experience Survey

 Your Feedback Matters!

 University of Oregon evaluates all courses using an online system through CollegeNet.
 This system allows students to confidentially rate their UO learning experience.
-Two days after the deadline for faculty grade submission, the ratings and feedback from course evaluations become available to UO faculty and administrators.
+Two days after the deadline for faculty grade submission, the ratings and feedback from course surveys become available to UO faculty and administrators.

 Beginning Fall 2007, the University of Oregon implemented an online course evaluation system purchased from CollegeNet, Inc., to replace the Scantron evaluation forms formerly in use.